Postdoctoral Fellowship

 To submit an LOI, select the “Grant Opportunities” tab in ProposalCentral and a list of applications will be displayed.
 Find “PhRMA Foundation” and click the “Apply Now” link next to the Postdoctoral Fellowship in Drug Delivery Program.

-The LOI should be written by the applicant on a U.S. letter-sized 8.5” x 11” page with .5” margin and 12-point font.
+The LOI must describe the research project and its aims.
+It should be written by the applicant on U.S. letter-sized 8.5” x 11” pages with .5” margin and 11-point font.
 The first use of any abbreviation or acronym should be preceded by the full name or description.
 Citations and figures do not count toward the 600-word LOI limit.

 4. Research Impact Questions